roadieapp/ios_roadie/README.md

 - [ ] Hamburger menu
 	- [ ] My Trips: this should redirect users to my trips page
 - [ ] My Trips page
-	- [ ] Display a list of trips users saved
+	- [ ] Display a list of trips users saved in past trips page
 - [ ] Trip details page
 	- [ ] Load Google Maps along with route information and deals information